‘General Hospital’ Teaser: Ryan Freaks Out After Ava Stands Up To Him [Spoilers]

 — General Hospital (@GeneralHospital) February 7, 2019

 She is the reason that Ryan killed Kiki in the first place and now he is freaking out.
-General Hospital spoilers say that he will claim another victim soon and it looks like it will be someone else that is close to Ava.
+General Hospital spoilers say that he will claim another victim soon, and it looks like it will be someone else that is close to Ava.
 A recent report by the Inquisitr suggests that the next victim is likely Griffin Munro.
 The unconfirmed rumor is that actor Matt Cohen will be leaving his role and that he will die by the same fate as Kiki.

 By what viewers saw at the end of Thursday’s show, it appears that this is where it is headed.
 Ava turned to Griffin after her fight with “Kevin” and Ryan saw them embracing.
 He is going off the deep end and everyone could be a target now, even Ava.
 She will soon learn that she has been sleeping with the devil all along.

-General Hospital fans have expressed that they are ready for this story line to be over with.
-They are also hoping that it’s Ava who will stop Ryan Chamberlain permanently when she find out that he is the serial killer.
+General Hospital fans have expressed that they are ready for this storyline to be over with.
+They are also hoping that it’s Ava who will stop Ryan Chamberlain permanently when she finds out that he is the serial killer.
 Keep watching to see what develops.